Architecture

 Zone 1: Static Prefix (cached across turns)

-- System prompt -- base instructions and persona
+- System prompt -- base instructions, tools/skills awareness

 - Active persona overlay -- task-specific behavioral instructions (if any)